com-480-data-visualization/com-480-project-worldwideweebz/Process_book.md

 # Introduction

-Animes have become a major source of entertainment with a rise in popularity in the Western audience, often narrating stories in beautiful or dreadful universes.
-With them, one can escape in a different World for a period of time, learn about life by the morality shown in them, or even get to see diverse cultures.
-They have grown exponentially in popularity over the years, to the point that today almost everyone has seen at least one in their lifespan.
+Animes have become a major source of digital entertainment, often narrating stories in beautiful or dreadful universes.
+Like with all works of fiction, one can escape to another world, empathize with characters, discover foreign culture and appreciate the art.
+They have grown exponentially in popularity over the years, in particular in Western audiences.
+The result is a rich byproduct of human creativity, globalization and commercialism.

-Thinking about their current popularity, being able to see different visualizations about them becomes more and more meaningful and learning what makes them and the people behind the scenes popular gives a lot of information about something we love.
-From every anime depending on their airing date to the most popular voice actresses and actors per language, by the top animes per genre and the number of animes per studio with insightful informations about everything shown on these diagrams, this website gives almost all the information you need about anime.
-Furthermore, having many interactions on each visualization gives a ludic experience so that everyone can make the best use of their time to learn about animes.
+In this context, we attempt to bring insightful visualizations about these works of art we love, but also the people behind their creation.
+We want to showcase what makes them so unique, and bring forward the artists and companies that produce them.
+We showcase all animes registered on MyAnimeList until 2018, the top animes per genre, and detailed information about the studios and the "seiyuus" (the voice actors of this industry).
+Furthermore, we focus on an interactive, elegant and playful user experience so that our visualizations are not only informative, but also aesthetically pleasing.

 # Problem statement